 Students are expected to be in school by 9:30 am during a normal school day.
-Students arriving after 9:30 am must be signed in at the Welcome Center in the main lobby and will be marked as tardy.
+Students arriving after 9:30 am must be signed in at the Welcome Center in the main lobby (OH) or the main office (VES) and will be marked as tardy.